algorand-devrel/algorand-python-coding-assignment/README.md

 1. The seller deploys the smart contract.
 2. The seller calls the bootstrap method to set the asset ID for sale, unitary price, and opt the contract into the ASA.
 3. The buyer calls the buy method to buy the ASA.
-4. The seller calls the withdraw_and_delete method to withdraw remaining ASA, profits, and then delete the smart contract.
+4. The seller calls the withdraw_and_delete method to withdraw the remaining ASA and profits, and then delete the smart contract.

-The coding assignment consist of 4 questions and for each question you can implement your code where it says `Write code here`
+The coding assignment consists of 4 questions and for each question you can implement your code where it says `Write code here`

 > Please carefully read and follow the checkpoints below to properly complete the coding assignment!